 Pain associated with pancreatitis is usually found in the upper abdomen and radiates to the back and to the left shoulder.
 It can occur shortly after consuming alcohol or after a meal.

-What to do: If pancreatitis is suspected, you should seek medical attention immediately.
+How to treat: If pancreatitis is suspected, you should seek medical attention immediately.
 Testing such as an ultrasound or a CT-scan may be ordered, and treatment might include analgesics and antibiotics.
 In some cases, surgery might be the best way to treat pancreatitis.

 The presence of stones in the kidneys or bladder can obstruct the flow of urine and cause moderate to intense pain.
 Usually the pain is felt on the affected side, and it can radiate to the back or to the genitals.